Our Methodology In 2026

 We aim to help traders find the best forex broker that meets their needs.
 Our comparisons are based on platform features, trade costs, and execution speeds.

-Our 2026 methodology ranks 67 brokers based on eight categories.
+Our 2026 methodology ranks 67 brokers based on eight categories, drawing on over 100 data points collected per broker across all categories.
 Our research team publishes a review for each broker, and our technical researchers perform testing using automation – Expert Advisors, Indicators and Scripts.

 Written by Justin Grossbard